 What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

-Physicians who wish to practice medicine in the USA have to train in a medical facility.
+Physicians who wish to practice medicine in the United States have to train at the hospital or any other medical facility.
 What is residency?
-This is a program that enables residents to work as physicians but under the supervision of experienced doctors.
+This is a medical training program that enables residents to work as physicians but under the supervision of experienced MDs.

-After students graduate from their medical school, they have to attend a residency program.
+After a medical student graduated from their medical school, physicians have to attend a residency program.
 If you have not yet gone to medical school and are in the process of preparing for your exams, consider these prep books to pass the MCAT.

-If however you are done with medical school, your next step is to enroll in a residency program.
+If, however you are done with medical school, your next step is to enroll in a residency program at the hospital of your choosing.
 Keep reading to learn the length of your residency, the salary that you will get plus the number of hours that you will work.

-After your graduation, it is required to enroll in a program.
-Residency is the training all medical school graduates have to go through in order to be competent and qualified doctors.
+After graduation, physicians are required to enroll in a program.
+Residency is the training all medical school graduates have to go through in order to be competent and qualified MDs.

 During a residency program, students will have the skills needed to take care of their patients.
 They will be able to diagnose and treat their patients in various medical settings.